The Desires of Our Hearts

 “But seek first His kingdom and His righteousness, and all these things will be provided to you.”
 Matthew 6:33 NASB

-When we get our priorities straight, putting the Lord first, He provides all that we need.
+When we get our priorities straight, putting the Lord first, He provides all that we need as we wait upon Him.
 We need to be in the spirit and know the truth as we worship our Lord.
 He is spirit and truth.
 We are learning to trust that God is in charge of the desires of our hearts.
 We can anticipate many changes in these desires of our hearts as our walk with the Lord continues.

 As we age, many things we thought were so important in our youth just don’t matter any more.
 In the light of His glory and grace, we learn true submission, with deep gratitude to our God who does all things well.
 We grow in our ability to rejoice through our ongoing lessons in God’s spiritual school.
 We learn that His thoughts and ways, His “better idea” is always better than ours.
 His ways are higher—of a higher purpose—than ours.

-Early desires fade away, particularly for possessions, opportunities, or experiences that others have or enjoy.
+Earlier desires fade away, particularly for possessions, opportunities, or experiences that others have or enjoy as God matures our character by changing our hearts.
+So very many things are no longer important to us.
+We prioritize His peace and rest in His kingdom above all.
 There is much that God has promised that we have yet to see.
 We cry out to Him when our earth is ending within us:

 Hear my cry, O Lord, attend unto my prayer;